Aminsed/SwarmBenchmark/README.md

 ## License

 This repository is licensed under the [MIT License](LICENSE).
 Feel free to use the code for educational and research purposes.
 If you use any of the implementations in your work, please consider citing this repository.

-## Acknowledgments

-We would like to thank all the contributors who have helped in building and maintaining this repository.
-Your efforts are greatly appreciated!

-If you have any questions or suggestions, please open an issue or contact the repository maintainer.

-Happy exploring and optimizing with swarm intelligence algorithms!